webclinic017/copybot_telegram/README.md

 # Simple Telegram Trading Bot

-Telegram notifications will be traded automatically in real-time on the broker.
+Telegram signals will be traded automatically in real-time on the broker.

 ## Installation